-Here, we describe an empirical and theoretical analysis of SGD vs GD convergence, first for deep RELU networks and then for the case of linear regression.
-We explain the difference between GD and small minibatch SGD: the latter is characterized by asymptotic intrinsic fluctuations in the weight matrices in the bottom and middle layers - even in the absence of any randomness in the algorithm - which are coupled with a bias towards small rank.
-In the one-layer linear case we provide a complete analysis of convergence of SGD vs GD: the components of the matrix W corresponding to the null space of the data matrix X converges to zero for both SGD and GD, but the decay is much faster for SGD (measure over an epoch).
-Thus SGD is much more effective than GD at pruning features that are not supported by the data.
+In this work we describe an empirical and theoretical analysis of SGD vs GD convergence, first for deep RELU networks and then for the case of linear regression.
+We describe relevant differences between GD and SGD: the latter is characterized by asymptotic intrinsic fluctuations in the weight matrices in the bottom and middle layers - even in the absence of any explicit randomness in the algorithm - which are coupled with a bias towards shrinking the components of the weight matrices in the null space of the data - which can be described as a specific form of a bias towards small rank.
+For one-layer linear networks we provide an analysis of convergence of SGD vs GD in a special but important case: the components of the matrix W corresponding to the null space of the data matrix X converges to zero for both SGD and GD, but the decay is much faster for SGD (measured over an epoch).
+Thus SGD is much more effective than GD at pruning features that are not supported by the input or output data.

-2 Deep RELU networks
+$\mathbf{2}$ Deep RELU networks

-In a previous paper [1] we discussed several differences between SGD and GD.
-In particular, in the presence of regularization, SGD does not converge to a perfect equilibrium: there is always, at least generically, SGD noise.
-We concluded that the underlying reason is a rank constraint in the SGD update that depends on the size of the mini-batches - an observation that seems to have escaped previous studies.
-This rank constraint also implies a stronger SGD bias towards low rank solutions that reinforces a similar bias that SGD shares with GD - due to maximization of the margin under normalization (that can be inferred from [20]).
-The argument can be seen by considering the SGD update equations.
-The normalized weight matrices V_k and the product of the Frobenius norm ρ are first initialized, and then iteratively updated simultaneously in the following manner where S' is selected uniformly as a subset of S of size B, $\eta > 0$ is the learning rate.
-It is important to emphasize that we assume here regularization on the product of the norms of the layers instead of the sum of the norms.
+The normalized weight matrices V_k and ρ are first initialized, and then iteratively updated in the following manner where S' is selected uniformly as a subset of the training set S of size B, $\eta > 0$ is the learning rate.
+It is important to emphasize that we assume here regularization on the product of the norms of the layers (instead of the sum of the norms).
 Such a regularization follows from normalizing each weight matrix by weight normalization; it is a natural choice to preserve homogeneity of the network.